iWalker: Imperative Visual Planning for Walking Humanoid Robot: Experiments

-We evaluated the performance of our methods and baselines using the following metrics on four recorded test scene sequences: \textit{Stair}, \textit{Office}, \textit{Corridor}, and \textit{Corner}. on{The Dynamical Feasibility} To measure the dynamical feasibility of predicted steps, we measure the low-level costs from unicycle and H-LIP MPC.
-Intuitively, lower MPC costs indicate less violation of the robot's dynamics and easier actuatbetter performance \tref{tab:path}, iWalker, trained iPath and iStepper in an end-to-end manner, eliminates the compound errors and achieves significant improvement, while both iPlanner and iPlanner$^*$ are unaware of dynamics needed for low-level control and thus have higher cost values.
+To measure the dynamical feasibility of predicted steps, we measure the low-level costs from unicycle and H-LIP MPC.
+Intuitively, lower MPC costs indicate less violation of the robot's dynamics and better performance.
+As shown in \tref{tab:path}, iWalker, trained iPath and iStepper in an end-to-end manner, eliminates the compound errors and achieves significant improvement, while both iPlanner and iPlanner$^*$ are unaware of dynamics needed for low-level control and thus have higher cost values.